SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-09-09-genome-sens-spec.md

     ## 3 v4             1  4592    0.759
     ## 4 v45            1  5717    0.778

-We see that will full length sequences, that 82% of the ASVs were unique to a genome.
-For the subregions, about 76% of the ASVs were unique to a genome.
+We see that will full length sequences, that 82% of the ESVs were unique to a genome.
+For the subregions, about 76% of the ESVs were unique to a genome.

 ### To be determined…

 -   Can correct for over representation?
 -   Consider analysis at species, genus, family, etc. levels
--   Consider looking at more broad definition of an ASV
+-   Consider looking at more broad definition of an ESV